ThingSet/thingset.github.io/docs/2c_binary_mode.md

 ## Read data

 Similar to the text mode, the binary variants of the GET and FETCH functions also allow to read one or more data objects.
-The objects are identified by their parent object (endpoint of a path) and their ID or their name.
+The objects are identified by their parent object (endpoint of a path) and their IDs or their names.

-With the GET function it is possible to retrieve all child objects of a resource as a map of name/value pairs.
+With the GET function it is possible to retrieve all child objects of a resource as a map of key/value pairs.

-The FETCH function is useful for device discovery, as it can list all childs of an object.
+The FETCH function can retrieve a specified subset of child item values.
+In addition to that, it can be used for device discovery, as it can list all childs of an object.
 Depending on the computing power and the network bandwidth, the childs can be requested as IDs or names.
-In addition to that, the FETCH function can retrieve only a subset of child item values.

 ### Using data object names